Fitbit Versa 2 review: The subscription smartwatch

 If you splurge on the new Apple Watch Series 5, you’ll get an always-on display, better battery life, and even a built-in compass, but there’s still no sleep tracking.

 As for Android owners, you can get a much better-looking smartwatch with built-in GPS, and it’s called the Galaxy Watch Active from Samsung.
-It even has two days of battery life at the least, as well as sleep tracking capabilities, and best of all, you can download Spotify playlists to listen offline.
-Your phone doesn’t need to be nearby.
+It even has two days of battery life at the least, as well as sleep tracking capabilities.
+Best of all, you can download Spotify playlists to listen offline.

 How long will it last?